Research in power systems analysis, electrical power systems, energy conversion and storage, and hypersonic structural integrity

-Modern aerospace military weapons platforms demand higher power levels that cannot be achieved without reliable high power/temperature performance and efficient thermal management of their subsystems.
+The evolution of modern aerospace military weapons has led to the demand for higher power levels.
+These higher power levels cannot be achieved without reliable high power/temperature performance and efficient thermal management of their subsystems.
 UES scientists have been instrumental in addressing these limitations by innovative applications of advanced technologies.
-They assist and enable the development of higher power levels for weapons on military platforms.
+The UES Aerospace Power and Propulsion team assists and enables the development of higher power levels for weapons on military platforms.

-UES Scientists and Engineers work in tandem with USAF personnel assisting in the development of advanced aerospace components/subsystems that will find their way into a wide variety of futuristic aerospace weapons platforms.
-This is enabled with an astute combination of weapons systems modeling/analysis as well as experimental demonstration in an extensive array of arenas encompassing wide temperature power and thermal management technologies applied to aerospace military vehicles.
+UES Scientists and Engineers work in tandem with United States Air Force personnel assisting the development of advanced aerospace components and subsystems that will find their way into a wide variety of futuristic aerospace weapons platforms.

-UES is also very active in the SBIR/STTR programs.
-An electrical power systems laboratory has been established to develop innovative Electrical Accumulator Units that are capable of Dual-Mode operation in order to source and sink power with the main electrical bus of a tactical fighter.
-UES is proud of our contributions to this flagship SBIR effort.
-The electrical bus is a life-line that provides electrical power from the generator at a steady voltage, to all the components that require electrical power in the tactical fighter.
+We also are very active in the SBIR/STTR programs, and we are proud of our success taking innovative ideas to the next level with technology transition.
+An electrical power systems laboratory has been established to develop innovative Electrical Accumulator Units that are capable of Dual-Mode operation to source and sink power with the main electrical bus of a tactical fighter.